jentery/506/faq.md

 ## What Are We Studying?

 We'll study two works each week.
 Here's a (nearly complete) list.
+Note that many (most?) of them are not books.

 * Bechdel, Alison. [*Fun Home*](http://www.houghtonmifflinbooks.com/booksellers/press_release/bechdel/) (graphic novel)
 * Beckett, Samuel. [*Krapp’s Last Tape*](https://www.youtube.com/watch?v=otpEwEVFKLc) (video recording of a 1958 performance)